Word Gems

 K. And we can see how John’s teachings, this kind of cultish view of life, would later become red meat for Big Religion in its efforts to both bamboozle and enslave, via fear and guilt, the spirits of humankind.

 E. Much could be said here.
-But we should also point out that today we have a great deal of information concerning how society is constructed on the other side, in the “real world.”
+But, as we said earlier, we have a great deal of information concerning how society is constructed on the other side, in the “real world.”

-K. The writer of John was in for a big surprise when he stumbled across - and had to face that he'd bet on the wrong horse.
+K. The writer of John was in for a big surprise when he transitioned - and had to face that he'd bet on the wrong horse.

 E. Over there, the philosophy of Thomas rules supreme.
 Life is all about “going within,” finding the true self, employing and developing the mind.
-We don’t want or need to be disrespectful, but, the fact is, in that coming world, where we are to live endlessly, John is utterly condemned as a political-hack writing of this world and deserving of zero honor.
+We don’t want or need to be disrespectful, but, the fact is, in that coming world, where we are to live endlessly, John is utterly condemned as a cheap political-hack writing of this world, deserving zero honor.

 K. Those who cultishly offer belief, and, in so doing, violate their own human sensibilities, their “made in the image” capacities, will likely spend some time in a “dark closet without walls” until they get themselves sorted out.
 Read of many of these cases in the “Sensibility” article.

-E. We don’t know what happened to the writer of John, but we do know that hard-core and malicious examples, as he represents, have sent themselves to “dark detention” for thousands of years for their crimes against humanity.
+E. We don’t know what happened to the writer of John, but we do know that hard-core and malicious examples, as he represents, have sent themselves to “dark detention”, even for thousands of years for their crimes against humanity.

 Postscript: